Acqualagna

 Acqualagna ([akkwaˈlaɲɲa]) is a comune (municipality) in the Province of Pesaro e Urbino in the Italian region Marche, located about 70 km west of Ancona and about 40 km southwest of Pesaro.
 As of 31 December 2004, it had a population of 4,304 and an area of 50.8 km2.
 It is one of the main centers in Italy for truffle.
 The Candigliano is joined by the Burano in the vicinity of the town.

 Acqualagna borders the following municipalities: Cagli, Fermignano, Urbania, Urbino.

 History

 The current name derives from the Latin name Aqua Lanea, meaning "Water Slaughter", and which remembered the battle of Gualdo Tadino fought nearby between Totila's Ostrogoth and Narses's Byzantine armies during the Gothic Wars.

 In the neighbourhood existed the Roman town of Pitinum Mergens, destroyed by Alarich I. The survivors founded the castle of Montefalcone, from which the current Acqualagna evolved.

+In 1901, notorious brigand Giuseppe Musolino was caught in Acqualagna after he had escaped prison more than two years prior.
+His subsequent trial, where the charges he faced (and was convicted for) included seven counts of murder and six of attempted murder, received significant international media attention.